🎟️Raffles

 Set criteria for unlocking the prize at both the user level and the global level.
 This helps manage costs and ensures that prizes are only awarded once a specified ticket threshold has been met.

-Configure a multiplier to grant additional prizes when users reach specific ticket milestones, boosting interest and engagement.
+Introduce additional prizes when users reach global ticket threshold, boosting interest and engagement.

 Define different cap criteria to ensure the number of prizes awarded stays within specified limits.